 Your typical college day will be 8:00 a.m. to 1:00 p.m. or 9:00 a.m. to 2:00 p.m.
 Outside of class time, you’ll be required to spend at least 3-4 hours each day on studying and homework.

-Most students are in Gateway to College for two to three years.
+Most students are in Gateway to College for one to two years.

 You will be enrolled in a Gateway to College learning community at the Westminster Campus of Front Range Community College.